willstepp/writings/sanctum-kthadras/sk.notes.md

 Today I was pulling out of the Walmart parking lot, waiting at the red light, and right in front of me a Honda turning into the lot was t-boned by a pickup truck with a rebel flag in the back window.
 It happened right in front of me.
 I saw the windshield shatter, the airbag deploy, the lady in the car whiplashed, all in slow motion.
 It was shocking.
 I felt a sense of responsibility to do something to help.
 At the same time I was in traffic, there were also cars behind me, waiting.
 The light turned green and I made a wide turn to avoid the wreckage and continued down the road.
 Did I do something wrong?
 A part of me says no, but there's another part of me that says yes.
 It's a smaller voice, but it's there.
 I think you should help people in life.
 Today I failed to do that and my guilt is my conscious re-affirming that to me.
 I can rationalize and tell myself it was better for me to get out of the way, that I would have just caused more problems if I stopped to help.
 But bullshit.
 I should have done something.
 And I didn't.
 I have a feeling I'll still think back on this day fifty years from now, when I'm old and shriveled up.
 Maybe on my death bed I'll remember this day and still feel this pang of regret.
 If mama was still here I could tell her about it and she would tell me not to worry.
 But she's not.

 * April 16
-Lexapro is starting to work.
+Antidepressant is starting to work.
 I think.
 Finding it easier to sleep.
 Dr. Patel said it could take up to two weeks to achieve the full effect.
 In our appointment today I told him I started this journal based on his recommendation.
 He was glad to hear that.
 He asked what I wrote so far and I told him about the accident at the traffic light and how it made me feel guilty.
 He reassured me that in a public place that is a common feeling.
 The Bystander Effect, he said it's called.
 Perhaps I could have stopped or called the police, but that it was perfectly normal to react how I did.
 Weirdly, him saying that made me feel better.
 Like lifted a weight I had been carrying around all week, from that little thing.
 He asked me to write down some good memories about my mother in the journal.
 That it "doesn't have to be all bad feelings".
 I told him I would.
 Just not today.
 Tomorrow.

 * I wish I never found that room.
 I wish I had never gone inside.
 There is so much I don’t understand and never will.